Newborn Screening Tests

 How Is Infant Screening Procedure Done?

 The procedure for the metabolic screening test for newborns is simple and not time-consuming.
-Most tests are carried out within 2 days from the birth of the baby.
+Most tests are carried out within two days from the birth of the baby.
 The blood test is the only painful test as the blood sample is drawn by pricking the child’s heel.
 The parents can choose to be present when the test procedures are being carried out on the child.

-How Should You Prepare Baby For The Screening?
+How Should You Prepare Baby for the Screening?

 Newborn screening procedures are simple and do not require any special preparation on the part of the parents or the baby.
 Most screening tests will happen before the mother and the child are discharged and in complete supervision of professional doctors.

 It is advised to nurse/feed the baby before and/or after the procedure and ensure that the baby is comfortable and warm while the procedure is being carried out.

 At the time of the blood test, parents might choose to hold and comfort the child while the sample is drawn out of the child’s heel as this will be painful.
 For other tests, it is best to put the baby to sleep so that necessary instruments can be easily attached to the baby with ease.